USRwhy/external-base/README.md

-external base fro cazz's first video public on his channel
+external base for cazz's first video public on his channel